Known4225/Logic-Gates/README.md

 Create logic circuits by summoning components with keybinds and click and drag mechanics to wire and rearrange components.
 This project has support for 8 types of unique components with all the infinite possibilities of functional completeness

+I've included extra text files which you can copy paste directly into the import feature, and information on how they work.

 The full list of keybinds:

 1, e, p - POWER component (input/output)